-The college recruitment process for high school students shares many characteristics with the romantic “courting” process of yesteryear.
-From the first date (attending a college fair, scheduling a campus visit, talking to an admission representative) to the “get-to-know-you” stage (filling out applications, personal essays, browsing school profiles), you’re evaluating all of your suitors with the ultimate goal of answering that incredibly important question: is this “the one”?
+The college recruitment process for high school students can be stressful and emotionally draining; from attending college fairs, scheduling campus visits, and talking to admission representatives to the self-reflection of filling out applications, personal essays, and browsing school profiles, you’re evaluating all of your potential colleges with the ultimate goal of answering that incredibly important question: is this “the one”?

 Yes, it can be awkward and uncomfortable to tell an admission counselor you’ve been interacting with for over a year that you won’t be attending his or her school, but don’t beat around the bush.
 Be clear in your message: you’ve chosen another school to attend this fall.
 Being clear is a communication skill that’s important to develop because many situations in your life will call for it to avoid confusion and miscommunication.
 If you want to include where you’re attending, that’s up to you, but the only information the other schools need to know is that you won’t be accepting their offers of admission.
 If they start prying for more or won’t take no for an answer, then you have my permission to ignore them!

-While this may seem like a painful (and, you may think, unnecessary) process, not only is this the helpful, polite thing to do, but it also gives you great experience for the future.
+While this may seem like a painful (and unnecessary) process, not only is this the helpful, polite thing to do, but it also gives you great experience in communication skills for the future.
 Yes, eventually you’ll have to decline a job offer, a work project, a date, or other social obligation.
-Doing so with class will make for a smoother outcome.
+Learning to do so with class now will make for a smoother outcome.
 Good luck in your rejections!

 If you’ve made your final decision, congrats!
 If you haven’t, maybe watching our Celebrating Your College Decisions video with encouragements from the CollegeXpress student community will help!